All rights and affiliation reserved solely to Kazuki Takahashi. I claim no proprietorship to Yu-Gi-Oh.

 She agreed and followed him out of the room.
 "Ok, be good for a while.
 We'll be back."
 Euneya closed the screen door.

 "Ok!"
 The kids chimed musically.

 Why did this have to happen now?
-Of course on the day she happened to come home early, there was nothing salvageable as food in the kitchen.
+Of course on the day she happened to come home early, there was nothing salvageable in the kitchen.

 She checked the pantry for the third time but nothing chewable danced into view.
-Shrugging on her coat, she grabbed her keys, a quick run to the grocery store would solve her hunger pains.
-Not that an hour before midnight was the perfect time for grocery shopping, but the benefit was in the lack of crowds in such a time, and she was only interesting in finding something to stuff her face with.
+Shrugging on her coat, she grabbed her keys.
+A quick run to the grocery store would solve her hunger pains.
+Not that an hour before midnight was the perfect time for grocery shopping but the benefit was in the lack of crowds at such a time and she was only interested in finding something to stuff her face with.

 "No candy?"
 Mokuba shrieked in horror.
 "I was physically beaten.
 I don't have a disease, big brother!"